teamplanes/dashbored/packages/gatsby-theme-dashbored/README.md

 #### Step 1.

-If you haven’t got a gatsby-config.js file already, create an empty one and add the dashbored's theme:
+If you havenâ€™t got a gatsby-config.js file already, create an empty one and add the dashbored's theme:

 ```js
 // gatsby-config.js